abraaonascimento/GIS-Programming_and_Automation/README.md

 # GIS-Programming_and_Automation

-I created it to register all exercises indicated by course GEOG 485: GIS Programming and Automation of department of Geography at Pennsylvania State University.
+I created it repository to register all exercises indicated by course GEOG 485: GIS Programming and Automation of department of Geography at Pennsylvania State University.